pavankat/quick_target/README.md

 * lets a ruby developer use SQL queries from an admin panel to target a set of users and send an email to all of those users

-* easily schedule these emails, and easily let users unsubscribe with 2 clicks from the email (no authentication).
+* easily schedule these emails

+* easily let users unsubscribe or change email preferences with 2 clicks from the email (no authentication).

-* utilizes Test::Unit for coverage
+* utilizes MiniTest for coverage

 #Future plans: